-THAT you may have found a purpose in life, through actions that serve others.

-It is possible that you found a cause, or that part of your obligations and responsibilities are to serve others, to attend to their needs or expectations.
-Your work, family, perhaps relationships, form part of your reality and perhaps use up your available energy - and you perceive this as your service.
-If that is so, how does this make you feel?
+In fact, you have already found it, through actions that serve others.
+You may have found a cause, or it is possible that part of your obligations and responsibilities are to serve others, to attend to their needs or expectations.
+Perhaps your work, family, perhaps relationships, form part of your reality and may use up your available energy - and you perceive this as your service.
+How does this make you feel?
 Do these activities feel like your "calling", or like an obligation that lands upon you?